-Laursen, S.J., & Fiacconi, C.M. (in press).
+Laursen, S.J., & Fiacconi, C.M.
+(2021).
 Examining the effect of list composition on monitoring and control processes in metamemory.
 Memory & Cognition.

-Mitton, E.E., & Fiacconi C.M. (in press).
+Mitton, E.E., & Fiacconi C.M.
+(2020).
 Learning from (test) experience: testing without feedback promotes metacognitive sensitivity to near-perfect recognition performance.
 Zeitschrift fuer Psychologie.

-Fiacconi, C.M., & Dollois, M.A. (in press).
+Fiacconi, C.M., & Dollois, M.A.
+(2020).
 Does word frequency influence judgments of learning (JOLs)?
 A meta-analytic review.
 Canadian Journal of Experimental Psychology.

 Fiacconi, C.M., Cali, J.N., Lupianez, J., & Milliken, B. (2020).
 Coordinating the interaction between past and present: visual working memory for feature bindings overwritten by subsequent action to matching features.
 Attention, Perception, & Psychophysics.

 Fiacconi, C.M, Mitton, E.E., Laursen, S.J., & Skinner, J. (2020).
 Isolating the contribution of perceptual fluency to judgments of learning (JOLs): evidence for reactivity in measuring the influence of fluency.
 Journal of Experimental Psychology: Learning, Memory, & Cognition.